spassvogel/gilles-game/docs/thoughts.md

     type: "exit"
     Exit the scene.
 If a property called `loadScene: string` is present, will load that scene.
 If not, the encounter will be exited

+    type: "lootCache"
+    Can interact to loot items
+    possible properties:
+    - items: comma seperated list of items
+    - title: translation key shown in the dialog

 ### Loot caches
 [x] Implement take all
 [ ] Use staggered gsap